grantimbo/grantimbo/README.md

 ## Hi, I'm Grant :wave:

 Developer by day.
 Artist by night.
-Curently working as a full-time Front-End engineer and in spare time, rendering  [cars](https://youtube.com/grantimbo) for fun.
+Curently working as a full-time Front-End engineer and in spare time rendering  [cars](https://youtube.com/grantimbo) for fun.

 ### :hammer_and_wrench: &nbsp;Most Used Tech Stack